Skip to Main Content

 Lists of online/open access journals:

 Librarians are also prepared to help you one-on-one with such evaluations.
-Please contact the library if you would like assistance.
+Please contact the library to schedule a consultation if you would like assistance.

 We recognize the importance of this issue as it applies to the promotion and tenure process for faculty, as well as the maintenance of rigorous scientific research.
 While the approach that predatory journals take can lure anyone, students, early career researchers, faculty working primarily in clinical or teaching roles, or researchers publishing in new content areas, can be particularly vulnerable.